valentingol/gan-face-editing/README.md

 ```

 By default, the resulting images are in `res/run1/images_post_domain_mixup/` and the distances from all pixels to the domains are saved in `postprocess/domain_mixup/distances`.

+As domain mixup shows no significant improvement and can even add some unwanted artifats, it is disable by default.
+You can enable it with `--pipeline.skip_domain_mixup=False`.

 ### Segmentation